fbpx

 Cancer patients

 According to IBM, Watson is adding value to Oncology and is being used to suggest tailored treatment plans for patients based on their unique medical records.
-Not everyone benefits or responds to treatment in the same way, but with Watson, healthcare professionals can crunch large volumes of data to identify treatments that have the highest probability of success.
+Not everyone benefits or responds to treatment in the same way, but with IBM Watson Data and Analytics, healthcare professionals can crunch large volumes of data to identify treatments that have the highest probability of success.

 Download our summary sheet to learn more about the future of IBM Watson.